fabianbaumert/habitly/dev_guide.md

 ## SKIP ✅ 14.
 Theming and User Preferences

 ```
-Allow toggling between light and dark theme in the Settings screen.
+Allow toggling between light and dark theme in the Account screen.
 Save the selected theme in Hive and manage it with Riverpod.
 ```